 Jonathan Furelid joined RPM in 2001.
 Originally working as Risk Analyst for RPM's CTA and Hedge Fund risk monitoring mandates, he then moved into the Investment Management Team.
 RPM's Investment Management Team is responsible for the day-to-day management of RPM's multi-manager CTA-portfolios.

 As a member of this team, Jonathan was responsible for sourcing managers to be included in RPM's CTA Managed Account mandates.
+Tasks included conducting investment Due Diligence on CTAs and

+ESTLANDER

+IPM

+movestic

+SEB

-Tasks included conducting investment Due Diligence on CTAs and communicating analytical reports to the Investment Committee.
-Since 2010, Jonathan is part of the Business Development
+communicating analytical reports to the Investment Committee.
+Since 2010, Jonathan is part of the Business Development and Investor Relations Team at RPM.
+Jonathan's current responsibilities include developing new product ideas as well as overseeing RPM's external communication and marketing activities.
+Jonathan holds a Master of Business Administration from the International Business Programme at Linköping's University.

+APFORSTA COELI

 Martin Källström - Portfolio Manager, Hedgefunds AP1

 Martin Källström is the Portfolio Manager responsible for Hedge Fund investments (~\$1.6 bn) at AP1.
 AP1 manages roughly 35 billion US Dollars worth of assets and is part of the Swedish state pension system.
 Martin has researched Hedge Funds in different capacities for close to ten years.
 Prior to heading up the Hedge Fund portfolio at AP1, Martin was co-responsible for the Private Equity portfolio at AP1 with fund commitments of \$1.8 bn.
-He was also responsible for constructing the investment strategies for the Real

-Estate and opportunistic investment portfolios.
+He was also responsible for constructing the investment strategies for the Real Estate and opportunistic investment portfolios.
 Before joining AP1 he was Head of Investment & Actuarial Consulting at Aon in the region and a member of the Global Investment Practice Committee.
 He began his career as an actuary at Watson Wyatt and holds a Master in Finance from Stockholm School of Business.

-André Havas - Asset Management Expert, Movestic Kapitalförvaltning in Europe across a variety of strategies and management styles.
+André Havas - Asset Management Expert, Movestic Kapitalförvaltning André Havas works as an asset management expert at Movestic Kapitalförvaltning, the asset management arm of Movestic Livförsäkring AB.
+Prior to joining Movestic André was Head of Investor Relations for a Swedish FOHF manager.

+André also spent 5 years in senior positions on the sales, marketing and product development side in London with some of the most renowned alternatives firms globally.
+André has advised and dealt with some of the most sophisticated and professional buyers of alternative asset management services in Europe across a variety of strategies and management styles.
 André speaks four European languages fluently and holds an academic degree in business law and Italian and French.
+Pirkko Juntunen - Journalist, HedgeFonder.nu